TranPhucVinh/C/Physical layer/Thread/Mutex.md

 share_value after executing 2 threads: 29753
 ```

-## Examples

-### Example 1

-**Using a simple boolean variable as a mutex key to implement with 2 tasks**: Finish executing task 1 to print out ``Hello, World !`` 20 times with 1 second delay then execute task 2 to print out count up number from 1 to 20 with 1 second delay.
+# Using a simple boolean variable as a mutex key to implement with 2 tasks

+Finish executing task 1 to print out ``Hello, World !`` 20 times with 1 second delay then execute task 2 to print out count up number from 1 to 20 with 1 second delay.

 ```c
 #include <stdio.h>